 In Figure 10, the simulation is set at twenty years to test for the equilibrium conditions.
-The optimal effort rate appears very close to the OSY level (Figure 10 (a)); and also, the biomass level approaches x{δ} level of 554, 654 tonnes as the time approaches infinity (Figure 10 (b)).
+The optimal effort rate appears very close to the OSY level (Figure 10 (a)); and also, the biomass level approaches x{δ} level of 554,654 tonnes as the time approaches infinity (Figure 10 (b)).
 For this particular fishery, it takes less than twenty years for the equilibrium status to be achieved, assuming that the initial fish stock size at the onset of the exploitation of the resource is at 75% of the carrying capacity.

-The total net revenue over twenty years corresponding to the given initial population size and rate of fishing effort has a value of US\$967,990,000.
-It is worth noting that, if $E{max} > E{\delta}$, the iterates of the simulation process fail to converge as $T \to \infty$.
+The total net revenue over twenty years corresponding to the given initial population size and rate of fishing effort has a value of US\$967,990.000.
+It is worth noting that, if $E{max} > E{\delta}$, the iterates of the simulation process fail to converge as $T \rightarrow \infty$.
 In other words, the model does not attain dynamic equilibrium status for rates of fishing effort exceeding the effort rate corresponding to OSY.
 This validates the assertion that OSY is optimal under dynamic conditions.

-Figure 10: (a) Effort and (b) Biomass Levels for $E{max} = 351, 328, x_0 = 750,000$ and T = 20 NOBIS set at OSY level, the optimal effort rate follows a path of around 351, 160 trips for the one-year horizon, and the biomass level increases from the given initial value to about 552, 550 tonnes; see Figure 11 (b).
+Figure 10: (a) Effort and (b) Biomass Levels for $E{max} = 351,328, x_0 = 750,000$ and T = 20